richpauly13/easy/README.md

 ## Usage

-Import core styles into your app root module.
+Import core styles and behaviors into your app root module.

 app.module.ts